zgsrc/ibjs/README.md

 ## How do I use it?

-Login to the Gateway or TWS software manually or use [ib-controller](https://github.com/ib-controller/ib-controller) to automate UI interaction.
+Login to the [IB Gateway](http://interactivebrokers.github.io) or [IB TWS (Trader Workstation)](https://www.interactivebrokers.com/en/index.php?f=674&ns=T) software manually or use [ib-controller](https://github.com/ib-controller/ib-controller) to automate UI interaction.
 You can run the mocha tests to make sure things work.
 Outside of market hours, tests on real-time market data calls will fail.

     npm test